erikonijn/erikonijn.github.io/pages/iadt-portfolio.md

 **Other Things**

+- Other projects during my 4 years at IADT included mini-documentaries, podcasts, news articles, websites and other visual art.
 - In December 2023, I helped organize a charity concert in the Chapel, raising funds for the PCRF
-- In Jan-Mar 2024, I participated in a Student Enterprise Bootcamp - my pitch won the "Best Pitch" award and a trip to a film symposium in Lisbon!
+- In Jan-Mar 2024, I participated in a Student Enterprise Bootcamp - our pitch won the "Best Pitch" award and a trip to a film symposium in Lisbon!